kraemr/pipicokeypad/README.md

 Set up your project to point to use the Raspberry Pi Pico SDK

 Either by cloning the SDK locally (most common) :

 git clone this Raspberry Pi Pico SDK repository

 Copy pico_sdk_import.cmake from the SDK into your project directory

 Set PICO_SDK_PATH to the SDK location in your environment, or pass it (-DPICO_SDK_PATH=) to cmake later.

-First download the Pi Pico C/C++ SDK
+Use This command in your project folder
+`export PICO_SDK_PATH =PATH_TO_THE_SDK`